-You’ve likely spent a lot of time in your home over the last year and a half — and it’s starting to show.
+You’ve likely spent a lot of time in your home over the last two years — and it’s starting to show.
 Certain fixtures and décor elements are looking more shabby than chic, so you want to make updates.
 The only problem is, you don’t have the budget for a massive overhaul.

 Thankfully, you can make seriously stunning home improvements without spending a fortune.
 A little creativity is often all it takes to transform an outdated or unsightly space into something beautiful.
 When you’re finished, you get to enjoy both a gorgeous new room and the satisfaction of knowing you did the work yourself.